telekom-mms/sectpmctl/README.md

 Either way you should also supply a BIOS admin password.

-When installing the sectpmct bootloader, Microsoft UEFI keys are automatically uploaded to the Secure Boot database for your own safety.
-In a future release an option will be included to suppress installing the Microsoft keys.
-Together with an BIOS admin password, hardware without an crucial UEFI OptionROM requirement like laptops with integrated graphics would benefit from doing so.

 Dual booting Windows is not recommended and has never been tested with sectpmctl.
 The risk is that Windows will update the Secure Boot DBX database which will prevent the successfull unlocking of the LUKS key.
 In such case you need the recovery key and need to redo the sectpmctl installation, see 'Recovery' for more information.